dps923/winter2017/assignments/a5-ict-curriculum.md

 let courses = Array(item.courses!) as!
 [Course]
 ```

 Well, this is reasonable, but it is *not* sorted.
-Can we do that?
+Can we sort?
 Yes.

 It turns out that the unordered set of undefined objects has a function that will convert it into a sorted array.
 Cool.
 The syntax is a bit challenging for newcomers, and is not called out in the Apple Swift book, so we'll do it here, so you learn a correct way to do it (as opposed to some random search engine result):

 ```swift
 // Uh... we want to sort the collection of Course objects